Universal Time-Series Representation Learning: A Survey: Preliminaries

 \begin{definition}[Extrinsic Regression] Time-series extrinsic regression\,(TSER) shares a similar goal to TSC with a key difference in label annotation.
 While TSC predicts a categorical value, TSER predicts a continuous value for a variable external to the input time series.
 That is, $y_i \in \mathbb{R}$.
-Formally, TSER trains a regression model to map a given time series $\mathbf{X}_i$ to a numerical value $y_i$. \end{definition}
+Formally, TSER trains a regression model to map a given time series $\mathbf{X}_i$ to a numerical value $y_i$.
+In this context, forecasting with $H = 1$ (Definition~\ref{def:tsf}) can be considered a form of intrinsic regression, as it predicts future values of the input variables themselves. \end{definition}

 \begin{definition}[Clustering] Time-series clustering\,(TSCL) is the process of finding natural groups, called clusters, in a set of time series $\mathcal{X} = \{\mathbf{X}_i\}_{i = 1}^N$.
 It aims to partition $\mathcal{X}$ into a group of clusters $\mathbf{G} = \{g_1, \dots, g_i, g_{|\mathbf{G}|}\}$ by maximizing the similarities between time series within the same cluster and the dissimilarities between time series of different clusters.
 Formally, given a similarity measure $f_{s}(\cdot,\cdot)$, $\forall i_1,i_2,j~f_{s}(\mathbf{X}_{i_1}, \mathbf{X}_{j}) \gg f_{s}(\mathbf{X}_{i_1}, \mathbf{X}_{i_2})~\text{for}~\mathbf{X}_{i_1}, \mathbf{X}_{i_2} \in g_i$ and $\mathbf{X}_{j} \in g_j$. \end{definition}